futomi/html5-CC2650SensorTag.js/README.md

 }, false);
 ```

 Note that the CC2650 SensorTag disables all sensors by default.
-Therefore, you have to enable sensors you want to use calling `writeConfiguration()` method.
+Therefore, you have to enable sensors you want to use calling the [`writeConfiguration()`](#writeConfiguration-method) method.
 In the sample code above, the IR temperature sensor was enabled.

 ### <a name="Quick-Start-2">Starting notifications</a>